-19.44.256 Regulation 19.1.19 shall apply.
-19.44.257 The final assessment will be based on performance in the examinations, coursework, and the Project where undertaken Award 19.44.258 Degree of MSc: In order to qualify for the award of the degree of MSc in a named pathway, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the Individual Project.
-19.44.259 Postgraduate Diploma: In order to qualify for the award of the Postgraduate than 120 credits.
+19.44.257 The final assessment will be based on performance in the examinations, coursework, and the Project where undertaken

-19.44.260 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in a named pathway, a candidate must have accumulated no fewer than 60 credits, with at least 20 credits from the list of compulsory classes..
+- 19.44.258 Degree of MSc: In order to qualify for the award of the degree of MSc in a named pathway, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the Individual Project. - 19.44.259 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in a named pathway, a candidate must have accumulated no fewer than 120 credits. - 19.44.260 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in a named pathway, a candidate must have accumulated no fewer than 60 credits, with at least 20 credits from the list of compulsory classes..